Laughter doesn’t only benefit us socially, but mentally and physically as well.

 Laugh and the world laughs with you.
 Weep, and you weep alone.Danish proverb

-Growing up, the wording of this sage advice was changed somewhat, but the meaning and intent was still the same.
+Growing up, the wording of this sage advice was changed somewhat, but the meaning and intent were still the same.
 My father, the smart old man that he was, would always change “weep” to “cry”, but the meaning was exactly the same.
 If you want people to stick around, learn to laugh.

 The Many Benefits Of Laughter